-The Commission is persuaded that when the North Carolina legislature passed the CAMA amendment requiring the provision of alternative water supplies, it was to protect neighboring homeowners from the risks posed by the groundwater contamination caused by DEC's coal ash impoundments.
-Regardless of whether such contamination has or will reach neighboring groundwater wells, the fact remains that a requirement to provide permanent alternative water supplies would not exist were it not for the Company's groundwater contamination, which extends beyond the compliance boundary in violation of the state's 2L rules at each of the Company's active and retired coal-fired power plants.
-The Commission is also of the opinion that its rationale behind disallowing the costs of bottled water in the last rate case applies in the same manner to the permanent alternative water supply costs recommended for disallowance in the current proceeding, and that, just as bottled water costs were disallowed, permanent alternative water supply costs should be disallowed, as well.
+The Commission is persuaded that the North Carolina legislature passed the CAMA amendment requiring the provision of alternative water supplies in order to protect neighboring homeowners from the risks posed by the groundwater contamination caused by DEP's coal ash impoundments.
+Regardless of whether such contamination has or will reach nearby groundwater wells, the fact remains that a requirement to provide permanent alternative water supplies would not exist were it not for the Company's groundwater contamination, which extends beyond the compliance boundary in violation of the state's 2L rules at all but one of the Company's active and retired coal-fired power plants.
+The exception is the Mayo plant, which did have exceedances beyond the compliance boundary prior to its August 2019 purchase of additional land and the resulting extension of its compliance boundary.23 The Commission is also of the opinion that its rationale behind disallowing the costs of bottled water in the last rate case applies in the same manner to the permanent alternative water supply costs recommended for disallowance in the current proceeding, and that, just as bottled water costs were disallowed, permanent alternative water supply costs should be disallowed, as well.